gouthamvgk/SuperGlue_training/README.md

 ##  Evaluation

 The official implementation has evaluation code for testing on small set of scannet scene pairs.
 Since our model in trained with random homographies, evaluating on scenes with random 3D camera movements doesn't perform well as pretrained indoor model.
 Instead we evaluate on test images of COCO, indoor and outdoor dataset(https://dimlrgbd.github.io/) with random homographies.
-Images are selected from the datasetsgit push -u origin main and random homographies are generated for each of them.
+Images are selected from the datasets and random homographies are generated for each of them.
 Based on matches given by the model, we determine the homography matrix using DLT and RANSAC implementation.
 As mentioned in paper, we report the AUC at 5, 10, 25 thresholds(for corner points), precision and recall.
 For evaluation run the following command,